GeekFunkLabs/fluidpatcher/docs/bank_files.md

 To make the arpeggiator work, create a `note` type router rule with an `arpeggiator` parameter that has the arpeggiator's name as its value.
 There must be a soundfont preset assigned on the MIDI channel to which the notes are routed in order to hear them.

 ### midiplayers
-A mapping of units that can play, loop, and seek within MIDI files.
+Contains one or more named midiplayers that can play, loop, and seek within MIDI files.

 - `file`(required) - the MIDI file to play, can also be a list of files to play in sequence
 - `tempo` - tempo at which to play the file, in bpm.
 If not given, the tempo messages in the file will be obeyed